TahaFanaswala/DS105-Data-Storage/README.md

 ## Conclusion:

 In conclusion, the journey we have taken in order to better understand the student loan crisis focusing on how race has an impact on the student's ability to pay back has been partially achieved.
-Recalling from earlier, we looked to explore how race impacts competition rates for students, how the average debt incurred throughout their studies varied with race and how the students of different backgrounds are distributed across the states.
+Recalling from earlier, we looked to explore how race impacts completion rates for students, how the average debt incurred throughout their studies varied with race and how the students of different backgrounds are distributed across the states.
 I believe we were able to achieve this to a reasonable level through employing various tools within data science.
 The use of the geomaps and the scatter plots with regressions provided great insight into some overarching trends that are observable.

 Although we were able to produce this level of analysis through these visualisations, there are a number of limitations to our visualisations.
 Firstly, as mentioned in the analysis the completion rate for students of different states with respect to race has many different determinants since firstly the migration patterns of the different races have huge impacts on their standard of living and therefore educational attainment.
 Furthermore, students can move states for higher education purposes meaning that comparing regions with a large black population to the average default rate within the specific region may not have economical significance.
 There are also inherent shortfalls of the dataset itself by aggregating the data on an institution-level rather than by each individual’s data.
 For future improvements on the analysis we have conducted it may be necessary to scale the default rates based on the size of the institution and the cohort size.